History of Cortina d'Ampezzo

 Cortina is not only a town of great beauty, which has been able to preserve its identity, but it has become, with its splendid bell tower, one of the most iconic images of the good life and mountain holidays.

-The fortress of Botestagno
+The fortress of Podestagno

-The remains of the Fortress of Botestagno are little more than ruins, but in the past this stronghold was crucial to the defense of Cortina, whichever faction decided to conquer it at that particular time in history.
+The remains of the Fortress of "Podestagno" are little more than ruins, but in the past this stronghold was crucial to the defense of Cortina, whichever faction decided to conquer it at that particular time in history.

-The first document mentioning Botestagno is dated 1175, but probably the castle was there much earlier.
-The fortress stands on the top of a rocky outcrop near the parking lot to Malga Ra Stua and can be easily reached both from the state road or from the former railroad.
+The first document mentioning Podestagno is dated 1175, but probably the castle was there much earlier.
+The fortress stands on the top of a rocky outcrop near the parking lot to "Malga Ra Stua" and can be easily reached both from the state road or from the former railroad.

 Venice conquered the Ampezzo territories in 1412 and took them out of the hands of the patriarch of Aquileia.
 After that they needed to conquer the fortress, in order to establish a defensive outpost of the newly conquered lands.